 Believe it or not, this dessert is a street food.
 Street vendors with carts used to sell it in Cyprus .
 They made it with cornstarch and water.
 Nothing else.
 They would then put it in empty condensed milk tins (which were half filled) and cooled it on ice blocks.
 When the customer would come to buy some, they would flip it in a plate and would either wet it with some rose water and sprinkle as much sugar as the customer wanted on or just pour triantafyllo, meaning rose cordial, on top.
 Triantafyllo is a syrup made from rose petals and has a rich alizarine colour and of course the aroma of rose is also very strong.

-I made it in the afternoon and it was cloudy and not much natural light to take proper pictures.
+I made it in the afternoon and it was cloudy and there was not much natural light to take proper pictures.
 I decided to keep one in the refrigerator to photograph it the other day but I had already added the caramelized pistachios and by the next day the sugar had melted.

 I used to think that this recipe is Cypriot but in the ’80s after the war in Lebanon, many Lebanese came to live in Cyprus and we learned that they made it as well and it is called muhallabiyeh.
 That really did make sense as the word itself sounds like Arabic.
 Since then we learned to make their version of mahalebi, as well.
 I will prepare and post that recipe another day.